-His latest work Yes, Not No (WSOY, 2013) tells the tale of a young pastor and a strong woman who attempt to live a free and independent life in a pious and narrow-minded nineteenth-century country town, while the winds of European enlightenment are blowing.
+His work Yes, Not No (WSOY, 2013) tells the tale of a young pastor and a strong woman who attempt to live a free and independent life in a pious and narrow-minded nineteenth-century country town, while the winds of European enlightenment are blowing.
 Even with its historical setting, the graphic novel aptly reflects the confusion of our current times.

 Ville Ranta is also a regular contributor of provocative socially-committed political cartoons for the country’s leading newspapers, making him one of the best-known cartoon satirists in Finland.